mienaikoe/ziyu/Chapters/3-3-Chapter17.md

   Pomri and Melna finished their last morsels of lunch while Linyu had stopped about halfway through the bread to resume hae twisting of the wire.

-  Melna paused to help hae pack up the bread.
+  Melna paused her lunch to help Linyu pack up the remaining bread.
 "Here.
 You can put the bread back so you can eat the rest later," she said to Linyu.

   Thi said, "Okay," hae throat struggling a little less than before.

-  Melna trimmed Linyu's bread at the biting edge and then put it back into its kelp package.
+  Melna trimmed Linyu's bread at the biting edge and put it back into its kelp package, nestling it snugly in Linyu's travel bag.

 <!-- Talking about Ulukoma -->

-  "Have you been to Rudjan before?"
-Melna asked.
+  "Have you ever been to Rudjan?"
+Melna asked hae while closing the bag.

   "Before," thi said with a longing tone, stopping hae fiddling with the wire.